 In December 2019, the Financial Accounting Standards Board ("FASB") issued ASU No. 2019-12 - Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12").
 ASU 2019-12 is part of the FASB's overall simplification initiative and seeks to simplify the accounting for income taxes by updating certain guidance and removing certain exceptions.
 The updated guidance is effective for fiscal years beginning after December 15, 2020 and interim periods within those fiscal years.
 Early adoption is permitted.
-We are currently assessing the impact of adopting this new guidance, but do not expect it to have a material impact on our consolidated financial statements.
+We have assessed the impact of adopting this new guidance and do not expect it to have a material impact on our consolidated financial statements.

 In March 2020, the FASB issued ASU No. 2020-04 - Reference Rate Reform (Topic 848), codified as ASC 848 ("ASC 848").
-The purpose of ASC 848 is to provide optional guidance to ease the potential effects on financial reporting of the market-wide migration away from Interbank Offered Rates ("IBORs") to alternative reference rates.
+The purpose of ASC 848 is to provide optional guidance to ease the potential effects on financial reporting of the market-wide migration away from Interbank Offered Rates to alternative reference rates.
 ASC 848 applies only to contracts, hedging relationships, and other transactions that reference a reference rate expected to be discontinued because of reference rate reform.
 The guidance may be applied upon issuance of ASC 848 through December 31, 2022.
-We are currently assessing the impact of adopting this new guidance, but do not expect it to have a material impact on our consolidated financial statements.
+We expect to utilize the optional expedients provided by the guidance for contracts amended solely to use an alternative reference rate.
+We have evaluated the impact of adopting this new guidance and do not expect it to have a material impact on our consolidated financial statements.